WTO talks end in deadlock after Brazil blocks deal over e-commerce duties

 The agreement "ensures digital trade can flow freely across borders – without tariffs, without red tape and without added cost", the International Chamber of Commerce said on its website.

-Ministers there had been trying to extend the moratorium, which is due to expire this month, by four years plus an additional buffer year to 2031, diplomats said.
+The marathon talks at a WTO meeting in Cameroondid make progress on drafting a plan for broader reform of the organisation, though agreements are still pending.

-Talks would now continue in Geneva after the impasse on prolonging the moratorium, said the WTO conference chair Luc Magloire Mbarga Atangana.
+WTO talks would continue in Geneva, said the conference chair, Cameroon Trade Minister Luc Magloire Mbarga Atangana.
+Those talks are expected to be in May, WTO officials said.

-In what is seen as a test for the WTO's relevance, after a year of trade turmoil and major disruptions due to the Iran war, diplomats said ministers got stuck on extending the moratorium beyond more than two years following objections from Brazil.
+The talks were seen as a test for the WTO's relevance after a year of trade turmoil and major disruptions due to the Iran war.
+But ministers could not agree to extend the moratorium more than two years following objections from Brazil, officials said.

+Failure to reach a collective decision at the WTO talks was a "major setback for global trade", said Britain's Business and Trade Secretary Peter Kyle.

 US WANTED PERMANENT EXTENSION